What is Intrinsic Value?

 Intrinsic valuation is often used for long-term investment strategies, but there are many other approaches to valuation and investing.
 Alternatives include technical analysis, relative valuation, and cost approach.

 Technical analysis involves looking at charts and evaluating various indicators that may signal a stock is going to go up or down in the short to medium term.
 Examples include candlestick charts, momentum and moving averages, relative strength, and more.

 Relative valuation looks at what other investors are willing to pay for a similar investment and assumes that they would pay a comparable price for the company in question.
 The two most common examples of this are comparable company analysis (“Comps”) and precedent transaction analysis (“Precedents”).

 3. Cost Approach

 In the cost approach, an investor looks at what the cost to build or create something would be and assumes that is what it’s worth.
-They may look at what it cost other to build a similar business, and take into account how costs have changed since then (inflation, deflation, input costs, etc.).
+They may look at what it costs others to build a similar business and take into account how costs have changed since then (inflation, deflation, input costs, etc.).

 Video Explanation of Intrinsic Value

 Watch this short video to quickly understand the main concepts covered in this guide, including what intrinsic value is, the formula, how to risk adjust the intrinsic value, and how to perform the calculation in Excel.

 Thank you for reading this guide to intrinsic value.
 Hopefully, by now, you’ve gained a better understanding of how investors determine what an investment is worth to them.